-Reciprocal ST segment changes are absent in acute pericarditis (except V1 and aVR) and present in STEMI.
+Reciprocal ST-segment changes are absent in acute pericarditis (except in leads V1 and aVR) and present in STEMI.

 PR segment deviation:

-Diffuse PR segment depression affecting virtually all leads (except V1 and aVR ) is a quasispecific finding in acute Pericarditis, but it is absent in STEMI.
+Diffuse PR segment depression affecting virtually all leads (except in leads V1 and aVR ) is a quasispecific finding in acute pericarditis, but it is absent in STEMI.